shyammarjit/shyammarjit/README.md

 - 🤝 I'm the Founder and Chief Executive of **LAB (Learn and Become)**.(https://learnandbecome.com)

-- 🔭 **I’m currently working on Robotics, Machine Learning, Artificial Intelligence and Control Systems.**
+- 🔭 **I’m currently working on Computer Vision, Deep Learning, and Robotics.**
-- 👯 I’m looking to collaborate on any open reseach projects in Robotics, Brain Computer Interface (BCI), Machine Learning, Artificial Intelligence and Control Systems those fiels.
+- 👯 I’m looking to collaborate on any open reseach projects in my area of interests.
-- 👀 I'm looking of for an open reaserch possition in my research areas.

-- 💬 Ask me about **Robotics, Machine Learning, Artificial Intelligence and Control Systems.**

-- 📫 Contact me at **sujaykumarmarjit@gmail.com** or **shyam.marjit@iiitg.ac.in** or any of the social media links below.
+- 📫 Contact me at **marjitshyam@gmail.com** or **shyam.marjit@iiitg.ac.in** or any of the social media links below.

 - 🧘 I believe  **I am still a student and would remain that for the rest of my life..**
 - 👨‍💻 All of my projects are available at [here](https://github.com/shyammarjit?tab=projects)